 Contact us if you have questions about your eligibility.

-- All mechanical and electrical systems, with the exception of thermostats, must be installed by a licenced and trained professional.
+- All mechanical and electrical systems, with the exception of thermostats, must be installed by a licensed and trained professional.
 In order to be reimbursed for these retrofits, it is highly recommended that you obtain proof of their qualifications to install equipment (sometimes issued by your province or territory), which you can submit when applying for reimbursement.
 We recommend you get this documentation before moving ahead with your retrofits.
 In addition, some retrofits require that you choose an eligible product from the list to install in your home in order to be eligible for reimbursement.

 - What is the main objective of your retrofit?
 Is it improved comfort, saving on energy bills, helping the environment, or all of the above?
 Knowing what you ultimately want to achieve will help you decide what retrofits to make.
 Review your Renovation Upgrade Report to understand the potential energy savings.